Nowhere in yearbook design can a series of small or minor changes add up to create a dramatic difference as easily as yearbook fonts.

 To do that, ask yourself these questions:

-- How do you want people to feel when they’re reading your yearbook?
+• How do you want people to feel when they’re reading your yearbook?

-- Should the fonts you use be familiar to your readers?
+• Should the fonts you use be familiar to your readers?

-- If you were to describe the look and feel of your designed yearbook pages, what words would you use?
+• If you were to describe the look and feel of your designed yearbook pages, what words would you use?

-Your list should include every printed element of your yearbook like headlines, sub-heads, narratives, photo captions, pull quotes, and page numbers.
+Create a style guide where you’ll be using the fonts you end up choosing.
+Your style guide should include every printed element of your yearbook like headlines, sub-headlines, body copy, photo captions, pull quotes, and page numbers.
 Once you’ve listed out everything, you’ll want to bucket these items into two groups:

-- Page elements.
-This is the group for headlines, sub-heads, and folio information (like page numbers, book title, and section title).
+• Theme elements: This is the group for headlines, sub-heads, and folio information (like page numbers, book title, and section title).

-- Copy elements.
-This is the group for narrative text, photo captions, and pull quotes.
+• Copy elements: This is the group for narrative text, photo captions, and pull quotes.

 If you’re to follow those historical queues, your font palette may look something like this: